 - 2 passport photographs

-The Schengen visa application has a number of strict guidelines that needs to be followed when it comes to passport photographs.
+The Schengen visa application has a number of strict guidelines that need to be followed when it comes to passport photographs.
 Photographs for a visa application cannot be cropped out of a larger photograph and must be taken within 6 months of being submitted.
 These include:

 - Size of photographs: 35mm x 45mm